segajanesis/coronasim/README.md

 ### Code Overview

-POJO style classes are in classes.js.
-The simulator's code is in simulator.js.
-And, and a lot of utility code + the guts of the page are in lib.js.
+POJO style classes are in [classes.js](classes.js).
+The simulator's code is in [simulator.js](simulator.js).
+And, and a lot of utility code + the guts of the page are in [lib.js](lib.js).

+Everything is driven by the browser opening [index.html](index.html), of course.

 ### Want to Contribute?

 Great.
 Please review the code.
 Please review my math.
 Please tell me I've made a serious error in the math and we're not as fucked as it seems.

-I'm also tracking tasks / ideas in the TODO.md file, if you're interested in how you might contribute.
+I'm also tracking tasks / ideas in the [TODO.md](TODO.md) file, if you're interested in how you might contribute.

 ### License

-Licensed with the Apache license, as described in the LICENSE file.
+Licensed with the Apache license, as described in the [LICENSE](LICENSE) file.